-It is evident from the above that if we wish to classify documents as positive, negative or neutral, we will need to use neutral training documents.
+It is evident from the above that if we wish to classify documents as positive, negative, or neutral, we will need to use neutral training documents.
 In this section we apply six different learning algorithms (in each case, using Weka's (Witten and Frank 2000) implementation) to this problem.

-- One-vs-all multi-class SVM a generalization of SVM from two classes to many classes by learning a separate classifier for each class versus all other classes, collectively, and combining the respective outputs (Hastie and Tibshirani 1998) - One-vs-one multi-class SVM a generalization of SVM from two classes to many classes by learning a separate classifier for each class versus each other class, respectively, and combining the respective outputs (Hastie and Tibshirani 1998) - J4.8, a decision tree learner - Naïve Bayes - Linear regression - Ordinal classification a meta-learner that takes into account a natural order on the classes (Frank and Hall 2001); we used SVM as the base classifier
+- One-versus-all multiclass SVM-a generalization of SVM from two classes to many classes by learning a separate classifier for each class versus all other classes, collectively, and combining the respective outputs (Hastie and Tibshirani 1998). - One-versus-one multiclass SVM-a generalization of SVM from two classes to many classes by learning a separate classifier for each class versus each other class, respectively, and combining the respective outputs (Hastie and Tibshirani 1998). - J4.8, a decision tree learner. - Naïve Bayes. - Linear regression. - Ordinal classification-a meta-learner that takes into account a natural order on the classes (Frank and Hall 2001); we used SVM as the base classifier.

 These six algorithms were chosen for the different ways they handle the relationships between the three classes: negative, neutral, positive.
-J4.8 and Naïve Bayes are natural multi-class learners that treat all three classes identically.
-The two multi-class versions of SVM each combine three binary classifiers.
+J4.8 and Naïve Bayes are natural multiclass learners that treat all three classes identically.
+The two multiclass versions of SVM each combine three binary classifiers.
 Linear regression and ordinal classification both explicitly account for the fact that the classes are naturally ordered: negative < neutral < positive.

-We ran five-fold cross-validation experiments using each of these methods on each of our two corpora.
-The results are shown in Figures 2a and 2b.
-For the TV corpus, one-vs-all multi-class SVMs yields accuracy of 52.5%, one-vs-one multi-class SVMs: 56.4%, J4.8: 45.9%, Naïve Bayes: 52.0%, linear regression: 69.0% and ordinal classification: 49.5%.
-Note that results of one-vs-one multi-class SVMs and linear regression are better than even the optimal results attainable by an omniscient learner using the boundary method of the previous section.
-Similarly, for the shopping.com corpus, one-vs-all multi-class SVMs yields accuracy of 55.0%, one-vs-one multi-class SVMs: 63.8%, J4.8: 53.7%, Naïve Bayes: 54.0%, linear regression: 66.3% and ordinal classification: 58.4%.
-Again, results of one-vs-one multi-class SVMs and linear regression are better than that obtained using the optimal band for isolating neutrals.
+We ran fivefold cross-validation experiments using each of these methods on each of our two corpora.
+The results are shown in Figure 2(a) and (b).
+For the TV corpus, one-versus-all multiclass SVMs yields an accuracy of 52.5%, one-versus-one multiclass SVMs yields an accuracy of 56.4%, J4.8 yields an accuracy of 45.9%, Naïve Bayes yields an accuracy of 52.0%, linear regression yields an accuracy of 69.0%, and ordinal classification yields an accuracy of 49.5%.
+Note that results of one-versus-one multiclass SVMs and linear regression are better than even the optimal results attainable by an omniscient learner using the boundary method of the previous section.
+Similarly, for the shopping.com corpus, one-versus-all multiclass SVMs yields an accuracy of 55.0%, one-versus-one multiclass SVMs yields an accuracy of 53.7%, Naïve Bayes yields an accuracy of 54.0%, linear regression yields an accuracy of 66.3%, and ordinal classification yields an accuracy of 58.4%.
+Again, results of one-versus-one multiclass SVMs and linear regression are better than that obtained using the optimal band for isolating neutrals.